 There are some memorable moments.
-Like when Aftab’s father tries to make his son/daughter more manly and inculcate in him a love for poetry.
+For when Aftab’s father tries to make his son/daughter more manly and inculcate in him a love for poetry.
 When did we forget to romance life like this, with poetry?

-At another time, Saddam, who tells Anjum of his story from Dayachand to Saddam Hussein (after the Iraqi one), says, “I was part of the mob that killed my father.”
+At another time, Saddam, who tells Anjum his story from Dayachand to Saddam Hussein (after the Iraqi one), says, “I was part of the mob that killed my father.”
 Tragedy hits home.

 The novel moves languidly in time, the past and present merge and the characters meet and their lives overlap, and they go through similar experiences at different points in time.
-This multi-perspective lacks something, not quite feeling different one from the other.
+This multi-perspective lacks something, not quite feeling different from the other.
 Whether this was a flaw or intentional, I cannot say.

-Yet, somehow, the characters don’t stay with you; all besides Anjum, pass away into the history of characters of literature.
+Yet, somehow, the characters don’t stay with you; all besides Anjum, pass away into the history of characters in literature.
 Miss Jebeens, both of them, live only in essence.
 Biplab and Amrik, like Tilo’s mother, are ghosts of their full human range.

 Musa and Tilo’s love needed a little more space at the beginning, to fully go with them through the separation.
 Their love story is richly depicted, scarcely explored.
-Kashmir is richly explored, richly depicted and yet it feels stale, even when the wounds are fresh.
+Kashmir is richly explored, and richly depicted and yet it feels stale, even when the wounds are fresh.
 Like the journal of a reporter who has tracked the issue of Kashmir closely over the decades, or the desk of an ‘expert’ not unlike Naga.
 Like the same thing has been said so often, that you become almost deaf to it.
 Lists and lists of names without a story will soon derail your interest.
 Even when they are cleverly juxtaposed.

 In the end, there is hope.
-As there always is for babies who want the newest toy in the store, as there is for a student looking at merit lists with his marksheet in hand, as there is for Kashmiri women, as there is for humanity.
-Saddam and Zainab, the child that has two mothers, find love, Musa and Tilo find each other once again, Anjum becomes the Ustad of her own ‘gharana’, not quite conventional, of the Jannat Guest House and Funeral Services.
+As there always is for babies who want the newest toy in the store, as there is for a student looking at merit lists with his mark sheet in hand, as there is for Kashmiri women, as there is for humanity.
+Saddam and Zainab, the child that has two mothers, find love, Musa and Tilo find each other once again, and Anjum becomes the Ustad of her own ‘gharana’, not quite conventional, of the Jannat Guest House and Funeral Services.
 Nobodys find other nobodys and happiness in moments and memories of both pain and laughter.

-It may at times feel that things have been over said.
+It may at times feel that things have been oversaid.
 That is not to say that the issues of human rights need not be written about, but can we, as Indian Literature the collective, learn to dream in this borrowed tongue too?
 To judge and criticize and fuck and analyse in English, but also to go beyond that?
 Or is this the only story that will be heard and that will want to be read?

 It’s just a question.
 As all of history is; yours and mine, ours and theirs.